Meng Wanzhou, chief financial officer of Chinese telecoms giant Huawei, has been arrested in Canada and faces extradition to the US.

 China’s embassy in Canada, meanwhile, demanded the immediate release of Meng, who is also deputy chairman of Huawei’s board and the daughter of company founder Ren Zhengfei.

-“The Chinese side has lodged stern representations with the US and Canadian side, and urged them to immediately correct the wrongdoing and restore the personal freedom of Ms. statement on its website.
+“The Chinese side has lodged stern representations with the US and Canadian side, and urged them to immediately correct the wrongdoing and restore the personal freedom of Ms. Meng Wanzhou,” it said in a statement on its website.

 According to Al Jazeera correspondent Adrian Brown, the statements strike a very differernt tone.